jimorc/jimo/docs_doxygen/delegates.md

 # Delegates
 ## Overview
-A jimo::Delegate is a type that represents references to std::functions, that is functions, static class methods, class instance methods, functors, and lambdas, with a particular return type and parameter list.
+A jimo::Delegate is a thread safe type that represents references to std::functions, that is functions, static class methods, class instance methods, functors, and lambdas, with a particular return type and parameter list.
 You invoke or execute the delegated functions through the Delegate instance.